A life-enhancing sojourn

 - Equitable – grounded in consent, mutual agreement, reason, conscience, and good faith

-- Simple – formed through voluntary association, with no mandator forms, filings, or fees
+- Simple – formed through voluntary association, with no mandatory forms, filings, or fees

-- Lawful / Legal – recognized / supported by California law, the IRS, and constitutional principles
+- Lawful / Legal – recognized / supported by California Law, Acts, the IRS, and Constitutional principles

-- Capable – eligible to obtain a CP 575 E EIN with no tax filing obligations
+- Capable – eligible to obtain a CP 575 E EIN, which has no base tax filing obligations

 - Functional — may open bank accounts, hold title to assets, enter agreements, and provide liability protection